Copart Inc. (CPRT) Stock: A Year of Decreases and Increases

 Sponsored

-A company’s financial condition and market reputation can be evaluated using the debt-to-equity (D/E) ratio.
-This ratio, calculated by dividing a company’s total liabilities by its shareholders’ equity, indicates the proportion of debt a company employs to back its assets in relation to its shareholders’ equity.
+The debt-to-equity (D/E) ratio serves as an important indicator of a company’s financial stability and market position.
+By dividing a company’s total liabilities by its shareholders’ equity, the D/E ratio reveals the degree to which a company relies on debt to finance assets compared to its shareholders’ equity.
 At the time of writing, the total D/E ratio for CPRT stands at 0.00.
 Similarly, the long-term debt-to-equity ratio is also 0.00.

 CPRT Stock Stochastic Average

-The raw stochastic average for Copart Inc. over the last 50 days is presently at 95.59%.
-This reflects a surge from the raw stochastic average of the previous 20 days, which was noted at 94.09%.
-Further, the company’s Stochastic %K and %D values for the last 20 days were 96.23% and 96.89%, respectively.
+Copart Inc.’s raw stochastic average for the past 50 days is presently 91.28%, as of today.
+This marks a increase from the raw stochastic average of the last 20 days, which was 81.23%.
+Additionally, the company’s Stochastic %K and %D values for the past 20 days were 77.03% and 83.63%, respectively.

 CPRT Stock Price Performance Analysis

-A mixed performance in the stock price over the year has left investors with either an optimistic or pessimistic outlook, depending on their point of view.
-This year’s metric has recorded a Price increase of 28.23%.
-However, over the past six months, we’ve seen a weaker performance of 38.76%.
-The price of CPRT fallen by 9.71% over the last 30 days.
-And in the last five days, it has surged by 1.75%.
+The stock price’s performance over the year has been unpredictable, resulting in a mix of pessimistic and optimistic outlooks among investors.
+The metric has seen a significant gain of 27.71% since the start of this calendar year.
+Looking back over the last six months, we can see a weaker performance of 36.87%.
+Over the past 30 days, the price of CPRT has fallen by 6.36%.
+And in the last five days, it has fallen by -0.41%.